ar1wwo/Nexody/README.md

 <ins>Configuration File (nexody.cfg):</ins>
 <br>
 <br>
-The Name of the Folder Where the Songs Will be Saved
+The Location of the Folder Where the Songs Will be Saved

 >LIBRARY_PATH =